ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gray_intensity.png)](gray_intensity.png)

-However as the [FX DIY operator](../transform/#fx) is interpreted, it can run very very slowly.
+However as the [FX DIY operator](../transform/#fx) is interpreted, it can run very slowly.
-For more complex operations you can use the simpler [Evaluate Operator](../transform/#evaluate), "`-evaluate`".
+For more complex operations, you can use the simpler [Evaluate Operator](../transform/#evaluate), "`-evaluate`".

 For example, here is a 2/5/3 ratio gray-scaled image, though again I make no attempt to preserve the transparency channel of the original image.